johnhur/checkerboard-exercise/readme.md

 ###Random Colors

-On a new branch called `randomcolors`, implement the following changes:
+On a new branch called `randomcolors`, implement the following changes

 1. Instead of being either red or black, each tile should be a random color.
 How do you generate random colors?
 You can use RGB or Hexadecimal as your color system.